spryker/spryker-docs/docs/scos/dev/glue-api-guides/202304.0/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.md

 {% info_block infoBox %}

-Configuring the definition for the field responsible for the numerable values keep in mind that an integer data type is a non-decimal number between -2147483648 and 2147483647 in 32-bit systems, and between -9223372036854775808 and 9223372036854775807 in 64-bit systems.
+When configuring the definition for the field responsible for the numerable values, keep in mind that an integer data type is a non-decimal number between -2147483648 and 2147483647 in 32-bit systems, and between -9223372036854775808 and 9223372036854775807 in 64-bit systems.
 However, if there is a need to use values outside this range or if the person providing the configuration anticipates larger values, the field can be set as a string type instead.